 - Start with our list of approved landlords and agents, the ULHS accommodation database.
 Here you will find offers of rooms, flats and houses, advertised specifically for students.

-- If you are just looking for a room, we also recommend you keep an eye on the Student Flatshare Messaging Board and Commonplace.
+- If you are just looking for a room, we also recommend you keep an eye on UAL's Commonplace.